-These results shed light on the recent experimental measurements of Ref.
-18, where a remarkable anomaly in the piezoelectric response of PZT films in high fields $(\mathcal{E} = 200 - 300 \text{ MV/m})$ was detected.
-Such an anomaly was rationalized in terms of a transition to a supertetragonal state, which previous first-principles calculations [19] predicted to be stable in $PbTiO_3$ under an applied negative hydrostatic pressure.
+These results shed light on the recent experimental measurements of ref.
+12, where a remarkable anomaly in the piezoelectric response of lead zirconate titanate films in high fields $(E = 200-300 \text{ MV m}^{-1})$ was detected.
+Such an anomaly was rationalized in terms of a transition to a supertetragonal state, which previous first-principles calculations predicted to be stable in PbTiO3 under an applied negative hydrostatic pressure.
 However, the question remained whether the electric field might actually produce such a transition within the experimental range of applied fields.
 Our results demonstrate that the piezoelectric coupling is indeed capable of driving such a transition, at least under isotropic free-stress boundary conditions.
 (In future work, we plan to extend these investigations by considering epitaxial strain clamping effects.)
-We note that our calculated value of the piezoelectric coefficient of PbTiO3 at zero field and pressure (h = 82.5pm/V) is in excellent agreement with previous Landau-Devonshire theories [16, 17], but the evolution of h for nonzero values of the applied potential substantially differs [see Fig. 4 (b)].
-For small values of the electric field, in particular, our ab-initio results indicate that h remains roughly constant.
-Then h increases significantly at higher fields, up to a value $\mathcal{E} \sim 450 \,\mathrm{MV/m}$ , where it starts decreasing again.
-A monotonic decrease was predicted instead by the model of Ref.
-17. This result, therefore, has important implications for the tunability of the piezore-sponse of lead titanate crystals.
+We note that our calculated value of the piezoelectric coefficient of PbTiO3 at zero field and pressure $(h = 82.5 \text{ pm V}^{-1})$ is in excellent agreement with previous Landau-Devonshire theories, but the evolution of hfor non-zero values of the applied potential substantially differs (see Fig. 4b).
+For small values of the electric field, in particular, our ab initio results indicate that h remains roughly constant.
+Then h increases significantly at higher fields, up to a value $E \sim 450 \,\mathrm{MV \,m^{-1}}$ , where it starts decreasing again.
+A monotonic decrease was predicted instead by the model of ref.
+11. This result, therefore, has important implications for the tunability of the piezoresponse of lead titanate crystals.

-Summary and outlook.
-In conclusion, we have presented a formalism that provides full control over the electrical degrees of freedom in a periodic first-principles electronic-structure calculation.
+Summary and outlook

 We have in mind several immediate applications for our method.
-First and foremost, fixing D in ferroelectric capacitors by using the methods of Ref.
-13 will allow for a detailed analysis of the microscopic mechanisms determining the depolarizing field, both in the linear and anharmonic regime, an issue which is central to the development of efficient ferroelectric devices.
-Second, imposing constant-D electrical boundary conditions has the virtue of making the forceconstant matrix of layered heterostructures short-ranged in real space.
-This allows one to accurately model the polarization and response of complex superlattices, capacitors and interfaces in terms of the electrical properties of the elementary building blocks: a demonstration of this strategy was recently reported in Ref.
-20. Third, complex couplings between different order parameters can now be treated with unprecedented flexibility, opening new avenues in the theoretical study of magnetoelectric multiferroics and improper ferroelectrics.
+First and foremost, fixing D in ferroelectric capacitors by using the methods of ref.
+15 will allow for a detailed analysis of the microscopic mechanisms determining the depolarizing field, in both the linear and anharmonic regimes, an issue that is central to the development of efficient ferroelectric devices.
+Second, imposing constant-D electrical boundary conditions has the virtue of making the force-constant matrix of layered heterostructures short ranged in real space.
+This enables us to accurately model the polarization and response of complex superlattices, capacitors and interfaces in terms of the electrical properties of the elementary building blocks; a demonstration of this strategy was recently reported in ref.
+16. Third, complex couplings between different order parameters can now be treated with unprecedented flexibility, opening new avenues in the theoretical study of magnetoelectric multiferroics and improper ferroelectrics.